Freshman Curriculum Restructuring

 Equity & Excellence through Access for All

 The priorities of the district’s strategic plan include increasing access to rigorous curriculum and eliminating race, socioeconomic status, and other social factors as predictors of student success.
-In 2021-2022, to increase access to honors level coursework for all students, the high school plans to switch to a single curriculum for freshman English, science, history, and world languages.
+In 2022-2023 (originally planned to be 2021-2022), to increase access to honors level coursework for all students, the high school plans to switch to a single curriculum for freshman English, science, history, and world languages.
 All students in these classes will have the opportunity to earn honors credit.